nmaxcom/brackets-autosaver/README.md

 # brackets-autosaver
 **Finally!**

-A **Brackets** plugin that saves your file **as you type**.
+A **Brackets** extension that saves your file **as you type**.
 No need to constantly press Ctrl/CMD + S. It helps you achieve a perfect workflow with file watchers (*Gulp, Grunt, npm, CodeKit*...).

 Simple demo gif:

 ![brackets-autosaver](img/demo.gif)

 ## How does it work?
 Brackets-autosaver hooks to key presses.
-To avoid triggering a file save command on every-single-keypress the extension waits **200ms** from the **last** key pulsation.
+To avoid triggering a file save command on every-single-keypress the extension waits **400ms** from the **last** key pulsation.

 So once you're finished typing a few words or a simple correction, **then** it saves the document (always the one you just edited).